aledallas/ictax-app/README.md

 # ictax-app
-Shiny app to calculate swiss tax from DEGIRO transactions
+This repository contains the source of [ICTax app](https://aledallas.shinyapps.io/ictax-app/), which is a R Shiny app to calculate swiss tax from DEGIRO transactions